KaylorBen/nixcord/README.md

 >[!WARNING]
 > Using Nixcord means comitting to declaratively installing plugins.
 This means
-> that the normal "plugins" menu in Vencord will not apply permenant changes.
+> that the normal "plugins" menu in Vencord or Equicord will not apply permenant changes.
 > You can still use it to test out plugins but on restarting the client, any
 > changes will be gone.
 >
-> The primary goal of this project is to reduce the need to configure Vencord
+> The primary goal of this project is to reduce the need to configure Vencord or Equicord
 > again on every new system you install.

 ## How to use Nixcord